HappyCodingMama/The-Complete-JS-2020-Udemy-Day3/README.md

 7. at UI CONTROLLER

-1.call addListItem and decline function of it properties obj, type
+1.call addListItem and declare function of it properties obj, type

 (create HTML string with placeholder text)